taustation-fan/players-guide/README.md

 Despite the disclaimer of potential danger, Discreet Work has never brought me into the Sick Bay or the Brig.

+Discreet Work tasks consume 20% of a stat if it is "Average", and 5% if it is "Exceptional".
+Failed tasks do not consume any Focus, successful tasks  consume 10%.

 #### Discreet Work Tips and Tricks

 * Don't try to be clever when doing Discreet Work; for example, what it